newghost/ourjs/README.md

 Install
 ----
-1. Click the "Download Zip" or [Here](https://github.com/newghost/ourjs/raw/master/dist/ourjs-git.zip) to download the latest version.
+1. Install the latest version of NodeJS, click the "Download Zip" or [Here](https://github.com/newghost/ourjs/raw/master/dist/ourjs-git.zip) to download the latest version.
 2. Unzip and running: ourjs.cmd or ourjs.newspaper.cmd (windows)
 3. Trying at http://localhost:8054 or http://localhost:8052, need to refresh twice when the first running